dlang/DIPs/DIPs/DIP-1NN4-QFS.md

-When a class overrides a method defined in a base class or an interface, by the current rules of the language, the qualifiers `const` and `immutable` can be added to or dropped from the parameter's type in some circumstances, but the parameter types cannot be changed otherwise.
+When a class overrides a method defined in a base class or an interface, by the current rules of the language, qualifiers `const`, `inout`, and `immutable` can be added to or dropped from the parameter's type in some circumstances, but the parameter types cannot be changed otherwise.

 Overriding a method with one that has a more specific return type is valid in D,